Lifeless Planet: Reception

 Lifeless Planet received "mixed or average" reviews, according to review aggregator Metacritic.

 Adventure Gamers praised the game's creative environmental puzzles, novel concept, great music, and strong atmosphere while criticizing the repetitive gameplay, visuals, flat voice acting, poor controls, and technical issues.
 Eurogamer disliked the title's clunky mechanics, weak puzzles, but thought that "the pure visual storytelling - the pure digital tourism, in fact - that sees this stoical game shine."
 Game Informer gave it a 7.25 out of 10, writing, "The aspects of Lifeless Planet that succeed elevate it past the technical shortcomings, but only so far.
 You will find a compelling world and a story worth experiencing, but you do so at the expense of well-polished animation and gameplay that hinders the overall experience."
 GamesRadar panned the game for its Xbox 360-era visuals, stiff controls, overly simplistic puzzle design, bad writing, and exploration, on which they wrote, "This initially open-looking world blocked us in with linear design and frequent dead ends, mocking our attempts at exploration.
 There's frequent unintentional back-tracking, because the planet looks so consistently bland..."
 Nintendo Life gave the game 5 stars out of 10 and concluded that despite its crude looks, disparate gameplay elements, unremarkable platforming and environmental puzzles, there was still an inherent enjoyable quality to the game.
 PC Gamer and Nintendo World Report liked the music and the narrative but similarly thought unfavorably of the simplistic puzzles, platforming, and static visuals.

+Sequel

+An spiritual successor, called Lifeless Moon, was released in 2023.